- B2B Content Growth Hacks 🔝

 Track a custom event for trial/demo signups (e.g.,

-).In Explore > Funnel exploration, create a funnel showing the steps from a blog post visit (
+Create a funnel showing steps from blog post view (

 Product Analytics (e.g., Mixpanel) Steps: